 - unique to urban family medicine,

-- relating to variability of resourcing of Alberta’s Health Care System.
+- relating to the variability of resourcing of Alberta’s Health Care System.

 - To represent Alberta Family Physicians at the national level of the College.